 - Customers on the Move

 - Buying Intent

 - Product usage and integrations

-How are you going to prevent this subjective account selection and prioritisation in 2023 and 2024?
+How are you going to prevent this subjective account selection and prioritization in 2023 and 2024?

 Gift cards for SQLs are a weak GTM strategy.

-Listen, I know booking demos is getting harder and harder.
+Listen, I know booking demos are getting harder and harder.